 Please click the following link to read more information on how Amazon Lex Performs against other recognisers on the market.

-For an even more advanced solution to ID&V, check out Route One Connect’s Voice Biometrics service – using a caller’s individual voice print to confirm their identity.
+For an even more advanced ID&V solution, check out Route One Connect’s Voice Biometrics service – using a caller’s individual voice print to confirm their identity.

 In conclusion, if you currently have a manual Identification and Verification process, our team of expert consultants can work with you to determine if automation is feasible.
 Get in touch for an initial discovery session!